 To contact John, email firstname.lastname@example.org, phone: 415.441.3695.
 601 Van Ness Avenue, #523, San Francisco, CA 94102.

 Sacramento Recorder Society

 The Sacramento Recorder Society is a chapter of the American Recorder Society.
-Our meetings are from 6:45 to 10:00 p.m. on the first Tuesday of each mon th, September-June, at the Friends Meeting House, 890 57th Street (between H and J Streets) in Sacramento.
+Our meetings are from 6:45 to 9:30 p.m. on the first Tuesday of each month, September through June, at the Friends Meeting House in Sacramento.
 Our members range from low-intermediate to advanced players, all with a love of early music.
 Players of other early music instruments are also welcome.
 Our monthly meetings are directed by professional early music specialists.
 We encourage members to form small consorts or study groups, which meet in members’ homes, and we offer opportunities for those groups to perform.
-Our monthly newsletter and our website keep members informed of early music workshops and concerts throughout Northern California.
+Our monthly newsletter, our website, and our blog keep members informed of early music workshops and concerts throughout Northern California.

->The Singers’ Retreat brings together Bay Area singers for two weekends each year.
-Normally directed by Stanford Professor William Mahrt, the retreats are held in San Anselmo’s San Francisco Theological Seminary.
-Past workshops have explored sacred polyphony by Renaissance composers from Josquin to Monteverdi.
-Intense singing sessions are balanced with short lectures on the music and its historical contexts.
-A public performance concludes each workshop.
-Singers’ Retreats are open to all singers with good sight-singing skills.
-Fees are nominal, some meals are provided, and overnight accommodations can be arranged.
+The Singers’ Retreat has been bringing together good sight singers for two weekends each year since 1986.
+Directed by Stanford Professor William Mahrt, the workshops are held either in Albany California or at Stanford.
+The workshops have explored plain chant and sacred polyphony from medieval times through the Renaissance.
+Intense singing sessions are balanced with short lectures on the music and it’s historical context .
+A public performance concludes each two day workshop.
+Fees are $115 with some scholarships available.
+See our website at: renaissancesingersretreat.org

 South Bay Recorder Society